H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 • No predetermined employment start dates

-There is no guarantee when doing so, which means it is at your discretion and own risk of not being selected.
-If you decide you want to make the move after the quota has already been exhausted, then you’ll need to wait until the next valid H-1B lottery (begins in April).
+There is no guarantee when doing so, which means it is at your discretion and your own risk of not being selected.
+If you decide you want to make the move after the quota has already been exhausted, then you’ll need to wait until the next valid H-1B lottery season.

 Does Premium Processing Make Me Cap-Exempt?